-1) Applications to host a FCE (Sporting Code, General Section 3.5.1) must be made by a NAC or IPC recognised National Parachuting Authority or a potential Organiser in accordance with the First Category Event Application Document (FCEAD) available via internet on the FAI/IPC website.

-2) The organisation of the FCE shall be controlled by a person appointed by the IPC (FAI Controller).
+- (1) Applications to host a FCE (GS 4.4.1) must be made by a NAC or IPC recognised National Parachuting Authority or a potential Organiser in accordance with the First Category Event Application Document (FCEAD) available via the internet on the FAI/IPC website. - (2) The organisation of the FCE shall be controlled by a person appointed by the IPC (FAI Controller).
 This person may not be from the Organiser's country.
 After consultation with the relevant IPC Competition Committee(s), the IPC Bureau will nominate an FAI Controller for approval by the IPC Plenary.
 This approval will be given at the same time the FCE receives approval.
-The FAI Controller's duties, which commence upon appointment, are:
+The FAI Controller's duties, which commence upon appointment, are listed in detail in the FAI Controller Handbook.